Rapport leadership training involves remembering people and engaging in active listening.

 1) Sort through your cards and split into 3 distinct piles; Hot, Warm and Cold…

 HOT: These are the people who you have arranged to contact, either because they want information from you or you have thought of someone you can put them in touch with or you need something from them.
-They are the people you are probably more keen to create a business relationship with.
+For rapport leadership training, they are the people you are probably more keen to create a business relationship with.

 WARM: These are the people who you believe you could do business with, either selling or purchasing, in the future.
 But you have no strong reason to contact them immediately.

 COLD: These are the people who have no direct connection with what you offer; cannot provide a service or product you need and do not easily bring to mind anyone you could connect them with.